Preston (1798 EIC ship): EIC voyage #6 (1810-1812)

 Captain Sturrock sailed from Portsmouth on 13 April 1810.
 Preston was at São Tiago on 23 May and arrived at Madras on 28 August.
 There the British government hired her as a transport for the Île de France (Mauritius).
 Preston was at Rodrigues on 6 November, and Mauritius on 29 November.
 The invasion took place on 3 December.

 By 10 February Preston was back at 1811 Diamond Harbour.
 There the government again hired her, this time for the invasion of Java.

 Preston was at Saugor on 15 February and Malacca on 6 May.
 Preston was in the 4th division, which left Malacca on 17 June.
 She was at Batavia by 8 August.
 She was back at Diamond Harbour on 22 October and Calcutta on 15 November.
 Homeward bound, she was at Saugor on 11 January 1812 and Colombo on 19 February.
 She reached St Helena on 4 May and arrived at The Downs on 4 August.

 Transport

 One source states that on her return in 1812 Preston was sold for breaking up.
 However, in actuality she appeared in Lloyd's Register (LR) with Hewland, master, Murray & Co., owners, and trade London transport.

 On 2 August 1815 as Preston was sailing from Jamaica to London in a convoy she encountered a gale that cost her her main and mizzen masts.
-A later report stated that Preston, Grierson, master, had been seen since the gale.
-The last report concerning the convoy of which Preston was one of the 89 vessels in the convoy that left Jamaica on 19 July, stated that Preston, Grierson, master, was one of the eight still missing.
+A later report stated that Preston, under master Grierson, had been seen since the gale.
+The last report concerning the convoy of which Preston was part of was that Preston was one of eight missing.